Skip to content

 Standout Features

-Canva’s best features include its AI-powered Magic Studio.
-This offers tools like Magic Edit for changing objects right away and Magic Write for custom text.
-The Brand Kit helps keep your brand consistent across all designs.
-The content planner lets you post to social media straight from the platform.
-Its photo and video editors are powerful too, making hard edits and animations simple.
+Canva shines with AI-powered Magic Studio, including Magic Edit for instant object changes and Magic Write for custom text.
+Its Brand Kit ensures consistent branding, the content planner lets you post directly to social media, and powerful photo and video editors make complex edits and animations easy.

 Integrations